myPOS blog Tips

 If this is a somewhat new concept and you’d like to find out more about what franchising is and how it works, then this post is for you.

-This is where franchisees come in to purchase the licenses and rights to run the business in its original form all while ensuring that the brand name and trademark of the original business are respected with each action taken, as well as paying an initial fee and ongoing royalties for the right to run their business unit based on the original business in a specific location.
+This is where franchisees come.
+They purchase the licences and rights to run the business in its original form all while ensuring that the brand name, trademark or trade name of the original business are respected with each action taken.

 This is the gist of franchising’s meaning and if you’d like to imagine it differently, you might consider a successful business that expands into different territories but also offers the same standards of products and services to the customers.